-The past several decades have witnessed remarkable advances in medical science and the discovery of new medicines, vaccines, and diagnostic tools that have the capacity to lead to large improvements in global health.
-However, the translation of research findings into practice has been slow and uneven.
-As a result, many of the solutions to health problems are not applied, leading to a widening gap between what is known and what is done in practice (what the World Health Organization refers to as the “know-do gap”).
-Implementation science has the potential to reduce this gap by applying systematic research and evaluation approaches to identify and address the barriers to effective replication and scale-up of evidence-based interventions in local settings.
+The past several decades have borne remarkable advances in medical science and the discovery of new medicines, vaccines, and diagnostic tools that have the potential to lead to large improvements in global health.
+However, the translation of research findings into practice is often slow and inconsistent.
+As a result, many scientific advances are not disseminated, leading to a widening gap between scientific knowledge and public health practice (what the World Health Organization refers to as the “know-do gap”).
+Implementation science has the potential to bridge this gap by applying systematic research and evaluation methods to identify and address barriers to effective replication and scale-up of evidence-based interventions in local settings.

-This one-day mini-course, targeting program managers and researchers, is held annually immediately after the annual Principles of HIV/STD Research Course in July, and provides an introduction to the theory, methodology, and application of implementation science for HIV/STD programs in developing countries.
-The course is aimed at program managers and researchers involved in STD/HIV programs.
-Speakers from diverse backgrounds (including industrial & systems engineering, management sciences, health systems and policy sciences, and biostatistics) will discuss the application of their fields to improve implementation and scale-up of evidence-based programs, and impact national and global policies.
+This one-day mini-course, targeting program managers and researchers, is held annually immediately following the annual Principles of HIV/STD Research Course, and provides an introduction to the theory, methodology, and application of implementation science for HIV/STD programs in developing countries.
+Speakers from diverse backgrounds (including industrial & systems engineering, qualitative research, health systems and policy sciences, epidemiology, and biostatistics) will discuss the application of their fields to improve implementation and scale-up of evidence-based programs.